qxf2/acc-model-app/README.md

 3. Set 'SECRET_KEY' as Environment Variable.
    * Create a '.env' file in the project root

-   * Add the following line to '.env' replaceing 'your_secret_key_value_here' with the generated 'SECRET_KEY'"
+   * Add the following line to '.env' replacing 'your_secret_key_value_here' with the generated 'SECRET_KEY'"

    ```bash
    SECRET_KEY=your_secret_key_value_here